wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-sql-server-use-premium-storage.md

 ### Machine Size

 For using Premium Storage you will need to use DS series Virtual Machines (VM).
 If you have not used DS Series machines in your cloud service before, you must delete the existing VM, keep the attached disks, and then create a new cloud service before recreating  the VM as DS* role size.
-For more information on Virtual Machine sizes, see [Virtual Machine and Cloud Service Sizes for <!-- deleted by customization Azure](/documentation/articles/virtual-machines-size-specs) --><!-- keep by customization: begin --> Azure](https://msdn.microsoft.com/zh-CN/library/azure/dn197896.aspx) <!-- keep by customization: end -->.
+For more information on Virtual Machine sizes, see [Virtual Machine and Cloud Service Sizes for Azure](/documentation/articles/virtual-machines-size-specs).

 ### Cloud Services